Korbel ranked 12th best place in the world to earn a master’s degree in international relations.

 This year, Dr. Condoleezza Rice, 66th United States Secretary of State and alumna of the Korbel School, will host our Keynote Conversation.

-On behalf of the Josef Korbel School of International Studies, I share our deep condolences on the passing of Anna Sie.
+On behalf of the Josef Korbel School of Global and Public Affairs, I share our deep condolences on the passing of Anna Sie.
 An extraordinary woman, Anna was a force in the civic life of Denver for many decades.
 Anna had a particularly large impact on the Korbel School.
 Together with her husband, John J. Sie, and family, Anna’s philanthropy transformed Korbel with the creation of the Sié Chéou-Kang Center for International Security and Diplomacy, the Sié Chéou-Kang Chair held by Professor Deborah Avant, and not least, the building of the Anna and John J. Sie International Relations Complex in which we learn and work daily.

 For over ten years, the Sié Center has made Korbel a destination for top students and scholars committed to peace and security.
 The mission of the Sié Center could not be more relevant given the state of international affairs today.
 More than ever, the world needs leaders skilled in diplomacy and committed to global security, prosperity, and social justice.
 The Sié Center’s emphasis on interdisciplinarity and engaged scholarship, in particular, make it a hallmark of the Korbel School’s unique contributions to our field.